 - Food sensitivities.
 When your gut barrier gets weakened from chronic exposure to foods that irritate your gut, you're more likely to experience inflammation.

-Just as a caveat, I am not talking about getting rid of severe IgE allergies such as peanuts, bees, medications, or other allergens which can cause you to have an immediate, severe, or anaphylactic reaction.
+The first step to quieting down your body’s over reactivity is to heal your gut.
+This will reduce both seasonal allergies and common food sensitivities.
+To be clear, I am not talking about getting rid of severe IgE allergies such as peanuts, bees, medications, or other allergens which can cause you to have an immediate, severe, or anaphylactic reaction.
 Those tend to be permanent.
 I am talking about common seasonal allergies such as pollens, dander, and common foods that trigger IgG reactions – the ones that make you miserable but aren’t going to kill you!
 So please don’t try this treatment and go eat nuts if you’re severely allergic!
 But if you have the other kind of allergies, over weeks and months, you might be pleasantly surprised to find that old triggers just don’t bother you anymore!

 Let me break this down for you:

-Remove: This step is all about removing the food triggers in your diet that might be responsible more inflammation in your gut.
+This step is all about removing the food triggers in your diet that might be responsible more inflammation in your gut.

 Try an Elimination Diet.
 An elimination diet is 2 weeks of eating a simple diet from which you have removed the most common food triggers including gluten, sugar, dairy, eggs, soy, coffee, soda, and artificial ingredients – as well as anything you typically crave (i.e., sugar, carbs, salty snacks).
 Ideally, you would also stop many of your medications, especially reflux medications, NSAIDS, and antibiotics – but talk with your doctor first!
 If you have reflux, DGL licorice is a great alternative to PPIs and H2blockers.
 It safely heals the stomach without the potentially serious adverse effects of the above medications.